Event Format & Rules

 Main Round Score

-For instance, Problem B7 has an allocation of 3000 points.
-If 6 Female competitors top this boulder, they will each receive 500 points in their categories (e.g. Open, U19 etc.).
-If 5 Male competitors also top this boulder they will receive 600 points in their categories.
-If one Other/Non-Binary competitor also tops this boulder, all 12 will receive 250 points in the All category rankings.
+For instance, Problem B7 has a base point allocation of 3000 points.
+If 10 Female competitors top this boulder, they will each receive 3050 points (3000 + 500/10) in their categories (e.g. Open Female, U19 Female etc.).

 The top 7 highest-value boulders that you top determine your final main round score.